Return to Erdös Number Project home page.

 Actors” by John M. Harris and Michael J. Mossinghoff, February 1998, pages 23–25).

 One can also argue that the baseball player who broke Babe Ruth’s home run record, Henry L. “Hank” Aaron, has a joint publication with Paul Erdös.
-Carl Pomerance (now at Dartmouth College), who had a long and fruitful collaboration with Paul, reports having a baseball autographed by both of them, occasioned by their both having received honorary degrees at Emory University in 1995 (it’s a long story, having to do with a property of the numbers 714 and 715, reported by Carl at the Paul Erdös memorial session held at the 1997 annual AMS/MAA meeting in San Diego, and recounted in an article in the Notices of the American Mathematical Society, January 1998, page 22, as well as in an Ivar Peterson article).
+Carl Pomerance (a professor at Dartmouth College), who had a long and fruitful collaboration with Paul, reports having a baseball autographed by both of them, occasioned by their both having received honorary degrees at Emory University in 1995 (it’s a long story, having to do with a property of the numbers 714 and 715, reported by Carl at the Paul Erdös memorial session held at the 1997 annual AMS/MAA meeting in San Diego, and recounted in an article in the Notices of the American Mathematical Society, January 1998, page 22, as well as in an article by Ivars Peterson).

 The branch of mathematics dealing with the kinds of issues raised in looking at collaboration and Erdös numbers is graph theory.
-Here is a link to some graph theory resources.
 Graph theory was one of Paul Erdös’s specialties, of course.

-A portion of National Public Radio's Radiolab program to be broadcast on or around October 9, 2009 is about Paul
+A portion of National Public Radio's Radiolab program to be broadcast in November, 2009 is about Paul

 Erdös and Erdös numbers.
 Details and podcast are available here.